-Mike is admitted to practice in Texas state courts and before all U.S. District Courts in Texas , the U.S. Courts of Appeals for the Fifth, Seventh, Ninth and Eleventh Circuits, and the U.S. Supreme Court.
+Mike is admitted to practice in Texas state courts and before all U.S. District Courts in Texas , the U.S. Courts of Appeals for the Fifth, Seventh, Ninth, Eleventh, and Federal Circuit Courts of Appeals, and the U.S. Supreme Court.
 He is a member of the the State Bar of Texas, the American Bar Association, and the Fifth Circuit Bar Association, and served as Secretary-Treasurer and Chair of the Travis County Bar Association Civil Appellate Section.
-He is the current Treasurer for the State Bar of Texas Appellate Section for which he has previously served as a Council member and as chair of various committees.
+He is the current Chair of the Appellate Section of the State Bar of Texas for which he has previously served as a Council member and as chair of various committees.
 As a supporter of pro bono services, Mike also serves as the Liaison to the Supreme Court Pro Bono Pilot Program, and has worked with appellate courts across the state to expand access to legal services for pro se litigants.
 He is a frequent national speaker on appellate pro bono programs, giving presentations to events in Richmond, Virginia, Pittsburgh, Pennsylvania, Austin, Texas and Houston, Texas.

 Mike is a frequent CLE speaker on issues of appellate practice.
-He serves on the faculty at the University of Texas School of Law Fall Litigation Institute, and served on the faculty of the 2006 Texas Equal Access to Justice Motions and
+He has served on the faculty at the University of Texas School of Law Fall Litigation Institute, and served on the faculty of the 2006 Texas Equal Access to Justice Motions and

 Mike served as a director for Reading is Fundamental, Austin, as a scout leader and soccer coach, and mentored a student over a eight-year period through Austin Partners in Education.
 He currently works with area high school debaters as a parent volunteer.
 Mike is an enthusiastic (but not fast) long-distance cyclist who commutes to work by bicycle when he can.